WingRiders/on-chain-dao-governance/README.md

 ##### Fetchers

-Well-typed fetchers for all 5 endpoints exposed by the backend, each as a separate method:
+Well-typed fetchers for all 6 endpoints exposed by the backend, each as a separate method:

 - `/params` - `fetchParams`
+- `/protocolParameters` - `fetchProtocolParameters`
 - `/theoreticalMaxVotingPower` - `fetchTheoreticalMaxVotingPower`
 - `/userVotingDistribution` - `fetchUserVotingDistribution`
 - `/proposals` - `fetchProposals`